Trusted WordPress tutorials, when you need them most.

 Find navigation menu ID

-We hope this article helped you learn how to easily show different navigation menus to logged-in users in WordPress.
+And that’s it!
+We hope this article has helped you learn how to easily show different navigation menus to logged-in users in WordPress.
+Next, you may also want to see our guide on how to allow users to invite their friends to register in WordPress and how to style WordPress navigation menus.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.